 Nihari is also used as a home remedy for Common cold, Rhinorrhea and Fever.
 According to a legend, it was concocted at least a hundred years ago in Delhi by a Hakeem.

-TFD’s version of this meaty stew is redolent of spices and rich with marrow and oil.
-I guarantee you will find favor with this delicious recipe, my Citizens! 😀
+TFD‘s version of this meaty stew blessed by the presence of marrow is redolent of spices and rich with marrow and oil.
+I guarantee you will find favor with this delicious recipe, Citizens! 😀